 Marianne Campbell is a photography agent with offices in San Francisco and New York City.
-Her company, Marianne Campbell Associates currently represents photographers Christine Alicino, Jamie Kripke, Michael Lamotte, RJ Muna, Jim Salzano, Matthew Turley, and Margaret Lampert.
-The diverse and hugely talented group has worked most recently with clients such as Apple Computer, Infiniti, Del Monte Foods, Peet's Coffee, Nordstrom, Chevrolet, Genentech, ElectronicArts, Nestle, Cadillac, Fisher Price, Pfizer, Macy's, Sony PlayStation, Visa and Verizon.
+Her company, Marianne Campbell Associates (Marianne Campbell, Quinci Payne Kelly and Vanessa McGarry) currently represents photographers RJ Muna, Matthew Turley, Christine Alicino, Jamie Kripke, Michael Lamotte, Jim Salzano and Margaret Lampert.
+This diverse and hugely talented group has worked most recently with clients such as Marriott, RAM Trucks, HP, Asics, The Hershey Company, FIAT, Pfizer, BMW, Chevron, Mazda, Target, Apple Computer, Infiniti, Del Monte Foods, Nordstrom, Chevrolet, HP, Genentech, ElectronicArts, Nestle, Cadillac, Fisher Price, Macy's, Sony PlayStation, Visa, and Verizon

 Claire C. Carter is the Assistant Curator at the Scottsdale Museum of Contemporary Art.
 During her five-year curating practice, Ms. Carter’s exhibitions have been the recipient of the grants from the National Endowment for the Arts and Graham Foundation.
 Ms. Carter is a regularly invited lecturer and reviewer for university fine art photography programs.
 In addition to her career at SMoCA, Ms. Carter has published photography criticism in international art magazines and journals.
 Among her museum publications are At the Crossroads of American Photography: Callahan, Siskind, Sommer and swNET: photography and video, Modernity and Its Discontents.